learn-co-students/ruby-collaborating-objects-lab-onl01-seng-pt-081720/README.md

    file separates the song and artist with a `" - "`_).
 Now we put those values to use.

 2. From here, we will create a new song instance using the string we gathered from the filename.

 3. We'll also want to associate that new song with an artist.
-To do this we'll use a helper method: `Song#artist()`.
+Use the `artist` attribute accessor to assign this

 4. Return the new song instance.